ImperialCollegeLondon/ReCoDE-Hamiltonian-Systems-Jax/README.md

 ## Learning Outcomes

-- Understanding of conservative systems
+- Basic understanding of conservative systems
-- Simulating dynamics in Python/Jax
+- Learn how to simulate dynamics using Jax in Python
-- Visualisation of 2d and 3d dynamics
+- Ability to visualise 2d and 3d dynamics

 | Task       | Time    |
 | ---------- | ------- |